WAGO/edge-lora-forwarder/README.md

 This container can be used to operate a lora card in the Wago Edge Computer.
 The container serves as a lora packet forwarder.

-Find out the lora gateway with
+Find out the path to your lora gateway card
 ```bash
   dmesg | grep tty
 ```

+Insert the /dev/ttyACMx path to the docker run command under devices

 ```bash
   docker run --devices=/dev/ttyACM0 wagoautomation/edge-lora-forwarder
 ```

+Take a look Chripstack...